kerneltrick/rapid-ohia-death/README.md

 ## Location Data

 ROD can spread over an extended time frame, causing devastation to an enormous landmass over the course of a decade or more.
 [Researchers at the Univrsity of Hawaii](https://www.mdpi.com/1999-4907/12/8/1035) have collected location data in order to track the spread of ROD over time in a single forest, and discover the patterns that characterize the communication of the pathogen through a forest.
 This 2-D data is useful for visualizing how large of an area ROD can spread over in a short time.
-We can visualize this spread with the script (/utils/2d-spread.py)
+We can visualize this spread with the script (/utils/2d_change_over_time.py).
+Simply

 <p>